Beavers flooding rifle range to be removed from Camp Pendleton

 RELATED: Pesky beavers building dams in McKinney, causing hiking, biking trails to flood

-The company that traps the beavers will house them temporarily and the animals will have a health check performed by a veterinarian.
+The group that traps the beavers will house them temporarily and the animals will have a health check performed by a veterinarian.

 The entire beaver family will be transported to release sites with the first batch going to Tule River Reservation near Porterville, California.